TheProjectTeamSRM/Li-Fi/README.md

 Li-Fi (light fidelity) is a bidirectional wireless system that transmits data via LED or infrared light.
 It was first unveiled in 2011 and, unlike Wi-Fi, which uses radiofrequency, Li-Fi technology only needs a light source with a chip to transmit data through light waves.
 This project transmits audio which is accepted from an auxiliary input and SD card.
 There are 2 approaches to this,

 ### Method-1
-A transistor can be used as an LED driver and audio amplifier simultaneously at the transmitter and an op-amp IC can be used at the receiver side.
+A transistor can be used as an LED driver and an audio amplifier simultaneously at the transmitter and an op-amp IC can be used at the receiver side.

 ### Method-2
 One can either use an ADC (Analog to Digital Converter) at the transmitter and a DAC (Digital to Analog Converter) at the receiver to communicate.